soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3EÜ1_Domänenontologie-Diagramm_en.md

 ---

-## Visualizing a Domain Ontology as a Diagram with Draw.io
+## Visualising a Domain Ontology as a Diagram with Draw.io

 In this unit, the data model developed in Modules 1 and 2 is visualized as a diagram in Draw.io (Ltd2026drawio).